I’m curious: why use Italian rather than Mexican seasoning?

 I don’t know about y’all, but ramen is definitely one of my guilty pleasures.
-Like yes: even though I don’t always use it, I do like that little MSG-filled packet of spicy goodness!
+Like yes: even though I don’t always use it, I do like that little ramen pack of spicy goodness!
 I like it with an egg cracked into the boiling pot of water as the ramen noodles cook, I love it with soft boiled eggs and crispy crunchy green onions on top, and I even love fresh parmesan cheese grated all over the top of those steamy hot noodles!

 I especially love to make new comfort food dishes with ramen noodles.
 Like my recipe earlier this year for creamy chicken ramen casserole: that one has become a regular on our meal planning schedule!
 Today’s recipe for Mexican-style cheesy ramen is exactly what it sounds like: a flavorful ramen filled with veggies, ground pork and lots of cheese!
 I paired onions with red bell peppers for some crunch in this dish, providing a nice contrast to the ramen and ground pork.
 Towards the end of the cooking process, I mixed in lots of shredded cheddar to give the sauce a creamy, cheesy finish.
 And topping with green onions and cilantro gives the dish a fresh Mexican twist!